 “Well, unless you’ve suffered from panic attacks and social anxiety disorders, which is what I was diagnosed as having, it’s hard to explain it.
 But you go on stage knowing you’re actually physically going to die.
 You will keel over and die.”

-“I am a world expert on how to organise tasks in a senseless order, totally unrelated to priority, and thus create a massive panic leading up to an important deadline.”
+“I am a world expert on how to organize tasks in a senseless order, totally unrelated to priority, and thus create a massive panic leading up to an important deadline.”

 Give your body something to do other than join your mind in your anxious thoughts, and the body won’t be able to manifest the symptoms of panic or anxiety.

-I remember I gave a talk in a crowd of about 200 people once.
+I remember I gave a talk in a crowd of about two-hundred people once.
 Going on stage, I had one mission: To teach.

 However, I had nothing prepared.
 I was passionate about what I was going to talk about so I knew the information would just come to me.
 But I had no outline or anything.